rydmike/theme_demo/README.md

     observers: <ProviderObserver>[AppProviderObserver()],
 ```

 Where we define a `ProviderObserver` called `AppProviderObserver()`.
 Since we did it in our top provider container, it allows us to observe changes in all our providers.
-We can for example use it to make a simple logger for our app, the observes all state changes in all the Riverpod providers we use.
+We can use this to make a simple Riverpod provider logger for our app, that observes all state changes in all the providers we use.

-We are not doing any fancy logging in this demo, but even a simple debug logger like this can be very useful:
+We are not doing any fancy logging in this demo, but even a simple `ProviderBase` debug logger like this can be very useful.

 ```dart
 // Set the bool flag to true to show debug prints.
 Even if you forgot